SethClydesdale/forumactif-messenger/README.md

   - [ ] add message deletion
   - [ ] add ability to moderate messages (check permissions by query selecting the topic modtools)
   - [x] add auto-refresh for new messages
+    - [ ] add timeout for auto-refresh after period of inactivity
   - [ ] add notification when new messages are posted
   - [ ] add indicator for flood control timeout
   - [ ] work on emoticons popup